EightMDB/two-dimensional-reserving/README.md

 - **Packaging**: electron-packager for creating portable executables
 - **Security**: Sandboxed renderer process with secure file access
 - **Distribution**: Standalone executable with no installation required

-## 📦 Distribution

-The desktop application is distributed as a portable executable requiring no installation.
-Simply copy the `dist/Two Dimensional Reserving-win32-x64/` folder to any Windows computer and run the executable.

 ## 🤝 Contributing